TristanMarston/quickle/README.md

 Another instance of my inheritance in this project is in `src/_components/_game/Game.tsx`, which is a massive file boasting 500+ lines of code.
 To condense this, I created 3 branching files of the `Game.tsx` file, namely `Keyboard.tsx`, `UtilityButtons.tsx`, and `Paused.tsx`, which lighten the burden on the one `Game.tsx` file by breaking up each part into different files.

-Further, I have a couple helper functions in context.tsx, like `generateID`, `failToast`, `successToast`, `parseTime`, `formatTime`.
+Further, I have a couple helper functions in context.tsx, like `generateID`, `failToast`, `successToast`, `parseTime`, `formatTime`, `removeDuplicates`.
 All of these functions are exported from context.tsx, and all the children of the `GameContext` provider can import these functions and use them without having to rewrite code.

 ### Documentation with Comments
 **Description** - I can document changes to program structure and list descriptors for other developers to analyze and adjust my written code.

 **My Documentation**

 A lot of my documentation is in this README.md file, which explains how the project works.
-To see the documentation for my actual code, follow this order of files for easiest grading (from parent to children):
+To see the documentation for my actual code, follow this order of files for easiest grading (from parent to children, these are the files which hold 99% of the logic):

 1. `src/app/context.tsx`
 2. `src/app/page.tsx`